 The Kauffman School understands that students may experience personal, social, or family issues that can affect their academic performance.
 We have made a strong commitment to meet any needs that students and their families may encounter.
 We will provide 1:1 counseling sessions as well as small groups counseling for students as appropriate.
 If a challenge cannot be solved within our counseling structure, external referrals with other social service agencies and organizations will be made to help find solutions.

-If you have any questions regarding counseling services, please contact the
+If you have any questions regarding counseling services, please contact the Principal.

-Principal.
 Health and Sexual Education Curriculum

 The Kauffman School provides a series of health and sexual education classes for our students.
-The purpose of these workshops is to aid in creating an environment in which every student, faculty This document is for informational purposes.
-The information in this document may be changed without notice subject to subsequent approval by the Board of Directors of the Ewing Marion Kauffman School as set forth in the Official School Board Policies of the Ewing Marion Kauffman School, Inc.

-member, and family feels safe and makes healthy decisions, thereby giving everyone the opportunity to attain the best possible education.
+The purpose of these workshops is to aid in creating an environment in which every student, faculty member, and family feels safe and makes healthy decisions, thereby giving everyone the opportunity to attain the best possible education.
 The classes are part of the fitness curriculum, and will be taught by the fitness teacher, a designated staff member, or a contracted provider.